-If there is one road that can show you the most diverse mountain landscapes in all of New Mexico, it is the Jemez Mountain Trail.
+If there is one road that can show you some of the most diverse mountain landscapes in all of New Mexico, it is the Jemez Mountain Trail.

 The Jemez Mountain trail is an intersection of roads that includes Highway 550 and Highway 4.
 It starts at the Coronado Monument in Bernallilo and encompasses the Jemez State Monument, Valles Caldera Preserve and finishes at Bandelier National Monument.
 It is filled with many opportunities for hiking, fishing, camping, cross-country skiing, or visiting a natural hot spring

-The photo above shows an old pick-up truck that languishes in a lean-to old barn in the town of Jemez.
+The photo above shows an old pick-up truck that languishes in a lean-to old barn in the town of Jemez (2017: the truck has been sold and removed).

 Sample as much or as little of what the Jemez offers as you like.
 If you have a couple of hours, stop at the Walatowa Visitors Center on the Jemez Pueblo to sample the red rock vistas.
-Then, drive about 15 minutes down the road into Jemez Springs for lunch.
+While there, be sure to sample an Indian Fry Bread Taco, a local Native American specialty.
+Then, drive about 15 minutes down the road into Jemez Springs.
+You can stop for lunch or check out the local saloon.

 You can then follow the Jemez Mountain Trail straight into Santa Fe through the verdant Valles Caldera or trace your steps back to Albuquerque.
 Whatever you decide, the diverse scenery of this quietly beautiful drive nevers disappoints.